phundament/app/docs/kickstart.md

+## Kickstart

-First pull the latest version of the container image
+First pull the latest version of the Phundament PHP CLI image

-    docker pull phundament/app
+    docker pull phundament/php

-Create a new application from the image and run it
+To create a new application we copy the application template source from the image to a host-volume in the current working directory

-    mkdir kickstart && cd kickstart && docker run --rm -v `pwd`:/SRC phundament/app cp -r /app/. /SRC && docker-compose run --rm testweb codecept build
+    mkdir kickstart && cd kickstart
+    docker run --rm -v `pwd`:/app phundament/php cp -r /app-src/. /app

 Create a git repository, so you can track your changes from the beginning.
 Initialize a repo for your new project

     git add .